Trends

 Does the proportion of people with disability who do not need additional aids vary by age?

 The data in the graph and the table below show the proportion of people with disability (of all ages) who do not need additional aids, grouped by age.
-In 2018, 96% of people with disability aged 15–24 did not need additional aids, compared with 93% of those aged 45–64.
+In 2022, 96% of people with disability aged 15–24 did not need additional aids, compared with 90% of those aged 45–64 and those aged 65 and over.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview